 Avoid Fried Foods

 Another thyroid no-no are fried foods says Baron.
 “Fried foods contain all the wrong kinds of fats, which block the thyroid’s ability to produce hormone, and is generally harmful to your health.”
 You will be missed, French fries.

 “Sugar wreaks havoc on the body,” says Noble.
 “This includes breakouts, energy slumps, and digestive issues.
 In addition to the damage, we can see and feel, sugar causes invisible inflammation throughout the body.
 In addition to causing a slew of diseases, inflammation interferes with T4 conversion, necessary for thyroid function.”
 She had us at breakouts.

 Finally, Shalev explains that there is a tremendous correlation between gluten sensitivity and autoimmunity.
 “Approximately 90% of hypothyroidism is autoimmune in nature,” she shares.
 What does that mean exactly?
 Shalev explains that gliadin, a part of the gluten protein, is very similar in structure to the tissue of the thyroid gland.
 “The immune system can easily get confused between the two.
 When we eat gluten, this can trigger antibodies to gluten, which can then attack the thyroid gland by mistake.
 This process is referred to as ‘molecular mimicry’ and is believed to drive the autoimmune attack on the thyroid gland,” she says.

 Shalev adds that many patients find that “their thyroid antibody levels drop significantly when they go on a strict gluten-free diet.”

-Next up: A nutritionist tells us exactly how to eat healthy.
+This post was originally published at an earlier date and has since been updated by Drew Elovitz.
+Next up: a nutritionist tells us exactly how to eat healthy.